Are There Specializations in Computer Security?

 Most small to midsize organizations, both commercial and non-profit, are well served by outsourcing cybersecurity.
 Here are just a few of the reasons why.

 Regulatory agencies can make cybersecurity lapses extremely expensive.
 There is no better example of this fact of business operation than the fines imposed by the Office of Civil Rights (OCR) of the U.S. Health and Human Services Department.
-Over the last five years, OCR has imposed fines totaling US $116 million on 75 companies for data breaches affecting patient privacy.
+Over the last five years, OCR has imposed fines totalling U.S. $116 million on 75 companies for data breaches affecting patient privacy.
 And it isn’t just HIPAA (Health Insurance Portability and Accountability Act) violations that can become enormously expensive.
 Businesses regulated under SOC, PCI DSS, and GDPR are required not just to maintain cybersecurity, but also to document their adherence to mandated cybersecurity protocols.
-Regulators require companies to prove that they have taken proactive measures to protect their data, and courts will consider cybersecurity practices when assessing damages after a cyberattack.
+Regulators need companies to prove that they have taken proactive measures to protect their data, and courts will consider cybersecurity practices when assessing damages after a cyberattack.

 Outsourcing cybersecurity saves money.
 When you outsource cybersecurity staff, you don’t need to hire as many fulltime staff with fulltime salaries.
 You have a layer of liability protection against customer claims.
 You save money by suffering less of the downtime required to identify and respond to cyberthreats, and you can focus on doing what you best.

 Your cybersecurity contractor has probably seen it all.
-They deal with almost every potential hack, malware download, and cyberthreat in the interconnected world.
+They deal with almost every potential hack, malware download, and cyber threat in the interconnected world.
 They are up to date and have current tactics and techniques to counter cybercrime.

-Don’t pay the price for climbing the learning curve by attempting to do your own cybersecurity.
+Don’t pay the price for climbing the learning curve by attempting to do your cybersecurity.
 Outsource with a cybersecurity provider you know and trust.